davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   8. Be happy to up your budget for long-lasting and quality items (remember this is an investment in you)
   9. Dress to suit your age, body type, social life, career and budget
   10. Remember it's an ongoing experiment, so be happy to iterate and make mistakes

   One last thing to note; you'll read a lot of advice around wearing suits, sports jackets, etc. If that's not you, *ignore it*; dressing well is about feeling comfortable in yourself, not pretending to be something you're not.

-### Home life

-Getting better at something just because I like it

 - ***Burgers***